 Processes and production skills- using digital systems to create ideas and information, and to define, design and implement digital solutions, and evaluate these solutions and existing information systems against specified criteria.

 Digital Technologies is a far cry from simply learning how to word process.
-During our lessons, we aim to develop your child’s knowledge, understandings and skills to ensure that they will:
+During my lessons, I aim to develop your child’s knowledge, understandings and skills to ensure that they will:

 use computational thinking and the key concepts of abstraction; data collection, representation and interpretation; specification, algorithms and implementation to create digital solutions